-1. Suppression System is a water or dry---based automatic fire sprinkler system designed to operate and distribute water above a fire at a pre---determined temperature.

-- 2. Fire Pump is an electric or diesel pump designed to boost the water supply to an automatic sprinkler system. - 3.
-Emergency Generator is a backup electrical power-generating device that provides temporary power during an outage. - 4.
-Network fire panel means a mass notification system by which the University Police Department can provide specific instructions to either individual buildings or groups of buildings. - 5.
-Local voice means the ability to deliver live voice messages over the fire alarm system from the fire alarm panel located in each building. - 6.
-Each unit has individual smoke detector alarms, consistent with the requirements of the Ohio Fire Code.
+- 1. Suppression System is a water or dry-based automatic fire sprinkler system designed to operate and distribute water above a fire at a pre-determined temperature. - 2.
+Emergency Generator is a backup electrical power-generating device that provides temporary power during an outage. - 3.
+A mass notification system is one which the University Police Department can provide specific instructions to either individual buildings or groups of buildings. - 4.
+Each unit has individual smoke detector alarms, consistent with the requirements of the Ohio Fire Code. - 5.
+Temporarily occupied by Alpha Phi sorority.